Workshop 14 – 09h00-10h30

 This session will be conducted by Dr. Özge Subasi, from Vienna University of Technology, Vienna University of Technology, HCI Group Koc University, Media and Visual Arts Department.

-Additional speakers: Magnus Christenson, ReLOAD, Denmark; Piera Sciama, E-Seniors, Senior organization, France; Prof. Jean Hallewell, University of Applied Sciences Upper Austria; Markus Garschall, AIT Austrian Institute of Technology; Claudia Müller, University of Siegen; Michael Leitner, Create GmbH, Austria; Claudia Oppenauer, Medical University of Vienna; Francisco Nunes, Fraunhofer Portugal AICOS; Nina van der Vaart, Nationaal Ouderenfonds; Peter Reichl, University of Vienna; Marén Schorch, University of Siegen; Tanja Stamm, Medical University of Vienna.
+Additional speakers/experts: Magnus Christenson, ReLOAD, Denmark; Piera Sciama, E-Seniors, Senior organization, France; Prof. Jean Hallewell, University of Applied Sciences Upper Austria; Markus Garschall, AIT Austrian Institute of Technology; Claudia Müller, University of Siegen; Michael Leitner, Create GmbH, Austria; Claudia Oppenauer, Medical University of Vienna; Francisco Nunes, Fraunhofer Portugal AICOS; Nina van der Vaart, Nationaal Ouderenfonds; Peter Reichl, University of Vienna; Marén Schorch, University of Siegen; Tanja Stamm, Medical University of Vienna.

 Workshop 17 – 09h00-10h30